eProsima/Shapes-Demo-Docs/docs/partition.rst

    - Change the History field from 6 to 1.
    - Check Partition A.

-2 - Create an orange square publisher:
+2 - Create an orange circle publisher:
    - Start eProsima Shapes-Demo.
 (We will refer to this instance as Instance2)
    - Click on Publish.
-   - Select SQUARE option for Shape and ORANGE for Color.
+   - Select CIRCLE option for Shape and ORANGE for Color.
    - Change the History field from 6 to 1.
    - Check Partition B.

-3 - Create a black square publisher:
+3 - Create a black triangle publisher:
    - Start eProsima Shapes-Demo.
 (We will refer to this instance as Instance3)
    - Click on Publish.
-   - Select SQUARE option for Shape and BLACK for Color.
+   - Select TRIANGLE option for Shape and BLACK for Color.
    - Change the History field from 6 to 1.
    - Check Partition "*".